Sign In / Sign Out

 - Map and Locations

 Barrett, The Honors College at Arizona State University, provides an exemplary education and unique honors experience for bright, motivated students at an affordable cost.
-ASU students who are enrolled in Barrett do not see an increase in their university tuition but have an additional honors college program fee of $750 per semester.
-If you wish to learn more about the fee, including how the funds are used to maintain and improve the honors college experience, visit https://barretthonors.asu.edu/content/budget-breakdown.
+ASU students who are enrolled in Barrett pay the same university tuition as non-honors students in their college of major, but have an additional honors college program fee.
+On April 11, 2019, the Arizona Board of Regents approved a fee increase of $250 a semester.
+Starting in the fall of 2019, the Barrett fee is $1,000 per semester.
+If you wish to learn more about the fee, including how the funds are used to maintain and improve the honors college experience, visit https://barretthonors.asu.edu/budget-breakdown.

 Any conversation about the costs of college attendance should go beyond tuition and include housing, meal plans, university and program fees, unique class costs, books, and incidental expenses such as entertainment and travel for out-of-state students.
 Important online tools to help prospective students estimate their costs of attendance, including a Net Price Calculator and Scholarship Estimator, are available here.
 Prospective Barrett students are also encouraged to review costs for housing and meal plans at the ASU campus of their major by visiting the housing area of our website.